History of the Houston Astros: 2015 to present: Golden Era, scandal, and moving on

 The Astros split the first two games of the ALDS best-of-five series in Kansas City.
 The Astros won the first game at Minute Maid to take a 2–1 lead in the ALDS.
 In game 4, after 7 innings, the Astros had a 6–2 lead.
-In the top half of the eighth inning, which took about 45 minutes to end, the Royals had taken 7–6 lead with a series of consecutive base hits.
+In the top half of the eighth inning, which took about 45 minutes to end, the Royals had taken a 7–6 lead with a series of consecutive base hits.
 The Astros suffered a 9–6 loss and the 2015 ALDS was tied at 2–2.
 Then the 2015 ALDS went back to Kansas City, where the Royals clinched the series in the fifth game.

 In 2017, the Astros won their first World Series title.
 The next year they won more than 100 games again, becoming the first team with consecutive 100+ win seasons.
 They went 107–55 in 2019 and advanced to the World Series on a home run in Game 6 of the 2019 American League Championship Series by Jose Altuve.
 However, the Astros lost in seven games to the Washington Nationals.
 Later, it was alleged they had been stealing signs in both the 2017 and portions of the 2018 season.
 As punishment, the Astros were forced to pay a $5 million fine and forfeit their first- and second-round picks in the 2020 and 2021 drafts.
 Manager A.J.
-Hinch and General Manager Jeff Luhnow were both fired during this season for their part in the sign stealing scandal.
+Hinch and general manager Jeff Luhnow were both fired during this season for their part in the sign stealing scandal.